Silveriomrs/micropicodrive/Images for Testing SD/README.md

 > [!NOTE]
 > Those dirs are placed here to check out how the browsing system of the MDPs is right, ignores not compatible files or contains bugs.
 So its purpose is not to be loaded into a real QL.

+## Directory: more
+This folder contain some legacy images from original project (Dr. Gusman's github).
+Not a specific role yet.